esthermliu/esthermliu.github.io/_posts/2022-10-21-user-and-technical-manuals.markdown

 The <b>GRIGRI Belay Device</b> manual is translated into different languages, including French, German, Italian, Chinese, Korean, and Japanese.

-The <b>Rotary Phone</b> manual utilizes a font that is in all caps (aside from the front page).
+The <b>Rotary Phone</b> manual places their guarantee on the front page to ensure its visibility to customers.

 The <b>Nexus 7</b> manual has a table of contents at the beginning and is significantly longer and more text-heavy than the others.

 <div class = "extraSpace"></div>

 <div class = "numbers"><b>other thoughts</b></div>
 The main purpose of the user/technical manual is to connect customers to the company that provides the product.
-The user manual must be able to properly communicate instructions to the customers; otherwise, regardless of how helpful a product is, if the customers are not able to understand how to utilize it, the product is ultimately rendered useless to them.
-Furthermore, well-written user manuals can indirectly promote a company and increase customer loyalty.
+The user manual must be able to properly communicate instructions to the customers; otherwise, regardless of how helpful a product can potentially be, if the customers are not able to utilize it properly, the product is ultimately rendered useless.

 Each of the user manuals above are structured in different ways.
 Whereas some are more text-heavy—like the Nexus 7 guidebook—others rely more on visuals—such as the GRIGRI manual.
 Nonetheless, the genre of user manuals is rigid in the sense that there are certain guidelines for the content and design of these guidebooks.
 In terms of content, manuals need to use simple, plain language.
 Instructions are often step-by-step, concise, and easy to understand.
 Descriptions of common scenarios as well as troubleshooting tips are provided as well.
-Additionally, a well-written user manual typically provides information about further resources, whether that be links to the company website, the company’s phone number, or an address.
-There should also be some sort of logical flow to the overall manual—it would not make sense to give instructions about adjusting a product before explaining how to install it first.

-For design, user manuals often have visuals of some form.
-The font should be legible—the manuals above all utilized sans-serif fonts, which are usually easier to read—as well as sufficiently large.
-The design should also be consistent throughout the entire manual; not only is this simply more visually pleasing, but it is also makes it simpler for the customer to navigate the content.
+As for the design, user manuals often utilize visuals.
+The font should be large and legible—the example manuals all utilized sans-serif fonts, which are usually easier to read.
+The design should also be consistent throughout the entire manual; not only is this more visually pleasing, but it also helps customers navigate the content.